Mehrdadghassabi/Gaokerena-V/README.md

 Gaokerena is compact but powerful, designed to run smoothly even on home devices while keeping privacy and security—essential for medical use—at the forefront.
 We trained it on a new Persian medical dataset, including free-form Q&A, to make healthcare information more accessible and interactions safer.\
 AI has huge potential to improve medicine, and with Gaokerena, we’re working to bring that potential to the Persian-speaking world.

-## 🕵🏼‍♀️ Features
-- First [Open-Source](https://huggingface.co/gaokerena/gaokerena-v1) Persian Medical Model: The only publicly available Persian language model fine-tuned specifically for medical applications. making it freely available for research and other applications.
-- The first model to pass the Iranian Basic Medical Sciences Entrance Exam
+## 🌱 Our contribution
+- Introducing the first open source persian medical language model
-- High-Quality Persian Medical resources introduced including:
+- Introducing high quality Persian Medical resources including:

     1. [90M-token Persian medical corpus](https://huggingface.co/datasets/gaokerena/medical_corpus) (crawled from diverse sources).